waltroloson/twitterbot/README.md

 The configuration of TwitterBot is stored in file config.ini.
 This file contains descriptive comments so proceed there if you want to amend configuration.

 You will need to set up a Twitter application.
-You can create one here: <<https://apps.twitter.com/>>.
+You can create one here: <https://apps.twitter.com/>.
 Once you have it created navigate to the "Keys and Access Tokens" section for your Consumer Key, Consumer Secret, Access Token and Access Token Secret.
 These items should be input into the config.ini file.

-### Hod do I begin with TwitterBot? ###
+### How do I begin with TwitterBot? ###

 In the command line enter the directory containing this README file and type:
 ```sh